ConstanzaRassi/ConstanzaRassi/README.md

 # Hi there, I'm Coti 👋

 ## 🙋About me
-### I´m a software developer
+### I'm a software developer

-- 📚 I’m studying technical degree in programming
+- 📚 I'm studying technical degree in programming
-- 💪 I´m currently working on Juan Toselli Intl.
+- 💪 I'm currently working in Juan Toselli Intl.
 Tours
-- 💻 You can see my projects at **My Portfolio**
+- 💻 You can see my projects at **My Portfolio** [not finished yet]
 - 📧 You can contact with me on **cotirassi@gmail.com**

 <br>